A publication of the Office of Student Publications

-Student parking permits are available from UW Commuter Services for about $400 per quarter, depending on the number of days left in that specific quarter, and can be purchased at the Commuter Services Office, newly located on Northeast Campus Parkway and University Way Northeast, just west of Schmitz Hall.
+Student parking permits are available from UW Commuter Services for about $400 per quarter, depending on the number of days left in that specific quarter.
+They can be purchased at the Commuter Services Office, which is located on Northeast Campus Parkway and University Way Northeast, just west of Schmitz Hall.

 VISITOR PARKING PERMITS

 Parking for visitors and guests is available at self-serve stations and gatehouses across campus.
-A guest permit is valid from the time of purchase until 7:30 a.m. the following day.
+A guest permit is valid from the time of purchase until 6 a.m. the following day.
 The daytime parking rate Monday through Friday is $15 for the day, or $3 per hour.
-The night parking rate begins at 5 p.m. at $5 per night.
+The night parking rate begins at 4 p.m. and is $5 per night.

 If you don’t have a car, you can always borrow one.
 Zipcar and Car2Go both operate in the U-District.